This Step: Get a Drivers License

 - Proper fees (cash, check or money order; credit or debit cards are not acceptable)

-You can also ensure you have all requirements by using the state's Smart Start program for obtaining a new drivers license.
+You can also ensure you have all requirements by using the state's identifications requirements chart when obtaining a new drivers license.

 To take Colorado's drive test, you must also: